Surgical options for degenerative joint disease

-Many times, these conditions can be effectively treated with conservative therapy that focuses on lengthening the spine and creating space between the vertebrae for the joints to move.
-Such treatments include physical therapy and yoga, as well as pain medication to reduce the symptoms while the joints heal.
+These conditions can often be treated with conservative care that focuses on lengthening the spine and creating space between the vertebrae for the joints to move.
+Such treatments include physical therapy, chiropractic care, stretching, range of motion exercises and yoga as well as pain medication that reduce the symptoms while the joints heal.

-Types of degenerative joint surgery available
+Types of degenerative joint disease surgery available

 When researching the surgery option that is right for you, it is important to be aware of the main surgery options available to treat your condition.
 Surgeries that may be useful include:

-- Minimally invasive procedure — This procedure involves the use of a camera, small instruments and suction device to trim protruding tissue and release an impacted nerve root.
+- Minimally invasive procedure.
+This procedure involves the use of a camera, small instruments and suction device to trim protruding tissue and release an impacted nerve root.